GrayAreaorg/festival-video-archive/README.md

 npx tailwindcss init
 ```

-Use `./bin/css-watch` to watch for change and output css to `./dist/output.css`.
+Run `./bin/css-watch` to watch for change and output css to `./dist/output.css`.

-Use `./bin/css-build` to output minified css to `./dist/output.css` for production.
+Run `./bin/css-build` to output minified css to `./dist/output.css` for production.

+Run `./bin/serve` to launch local http server

 ## Scripts